rhaiscript/rhai-dylib/README.md

 ### Hashing

-Rhai uses ahash under the hood to create identifiers for function calls.
+Rhai uses the [`ahash`](https://github.com/tkaitchuck/ahash) crate under the hood to create identifiers for function calls.
 For each compilation of your code, a new seed is generated when hashing the types.
-Meaning that compiling your main program and your plugin different times will result in a hash mismatch, meaning that you won't be able to call the API of your plugin.
+Therefore, compiling your main program and your plugin different times will result in a hash mismatch, meaning that you won't be able to call the API of your plugin.

 To bypass that, you need to inject the `RHAI_AHASH_SEED` environment variable with an array of four `u64`.